-- (iii) the manufacture of any article from rubber; - (iv) the manufacture of any article or the practice of any trade or occupation covered by the Printing Industry which, without in any way limiting the generally accepted meaning thereof, means that industry which, or undertaking in which employers and employees are associated in the production of printed matter of any nature whatsoever; - (v) the manufacture of any articles from metal and of any kind of container (with or without metal parts) from fibre and/or cardboard (corrugated or otherwise) and/or paper or any compound of paper and/or any like material a constituent of which is fibre and/or cardboard and/or paper and/or any constituent of paper and/or plastics, but excluding the manufacture, wholly or mainly from fibre or plastic sheeting material, of trunks, attache cases, bags and all similar containers designed to hold personal effects, musical instruments and sporting kit;
+- (aa) the manufacture of metal components and/or attachments. - (bb) the manufacture of canvas bank bags, canvas kitbags, canvas rucksacks, canvas haversacks, canvas sampling bags and canvas explosive bags; - (cc) the manufacture of any article from rubber; - (dd) the manufacture of any article or the practice of any trade or occupation covered by the Printing Industry which, without in any way limiting the generally accepted meaning of the term, means the industry or undertaking in which employers and employees are associated for the production of printed matter of any nature whatsoever; - (ee) the manufacture of any article from metal or any kind of container (with or without metal parts) from fibre and/or cardboard (corrugated or otherwise) and/or paper or any compound of paper and/or any like material a constituent part of which is fibre and/or cardboard and/or paper and/or any constituent of paper and/or plastic, but excluding the manufacture wholly or mainly from fibre or plastic sheeting material of trunks, attache cases, bags and all similar containers designed to hold personal effects, musical instruments and sporting kit.

-Provided further that the word "plastic" as contained in paragraph (v) means any of the group of materials which consists of or contains as an essential ingredient an organic substance of a large molecular mass and which while solid in the finished state, at some stage in its manufacture has been or can be forced i.e. cast, calendered, extruded or moulded, into various shapes by flow, usually through the application, singly or together, of heat and pressure.
+The word "plastic" in the paragraph directly above means any of the group of materials which consists of or contain as an essential ingredient an organic substance of a large molecular mass, and which, while solid in the finished state, at some stage in its manufacture has been or can be forced, i.e. cast, calendered, extruded or moulded into various shapes by flow, usually though the application singly or together of heat and pressure.